junxit/us-congress-bills-119/metadata.md

 - 2025-02-19 — Introduced in Senate
 - 2025-02-19 — Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.
+- 2025-10-21 — Committee on Agriculture, Nutrition, and Forestry.
+Ordered to be reported without amendment favorably.
+- 2025-10-27 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Boozman without amendment.
+Without written report.
+- 2025-10-27 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Boozman without amendment.
+Without written report.
+- 2025-10-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 208.